 Critics are right that Ottawa cannot let its foreign policy be commandeered by ethnic groups.
 But this is not happening.
 At the UN, Canadian Jewish organizations understand that Canadian decisions are subject to a range of constraints; in their advocacy work, Arab groups argue that Canada’s support for international law is precisely the vehicle that should be used to move Israel out of the West Bank.

-Canadian Jewish and Arab rhetoric about Canadian values and interests are not cynical tactics, and effectiveness or clumsiness are not measures of authenticity.
+Canadian Jewish and Arab rhetoric about Canadian values and interests is not a cynical tactic, and effectiveness and clumsiness are not measures of authenticity.
 Both groups believe passionately in Canadian identity, because they believe it is part of their identity, too.
 There certainly are disagreements over these issues, but that is the nature of politics in any country.

 See Carol Off’s The Ghosts of Medak Pocket: The Story of Canada’s Secret War (Random House Canada, 2004). ↩